Poland’s Masters of Sex: Therapy, Communist Censorship & The Polish Kamasutra

 Throwing away the shameful silence

 Wisłocka, as well as Mikołaj Kozakiewicz, the author of other popular self-help books such as An Almost Perfect Marriage, were confronted with all these problems in their everyday counselling work.
-From their clients, they were well aware of the need to dedicate their professional lives to answering basic anatomical questions (such as how intimate parts are built, when a woman can get pregnant and how to control her fertility), and to never shy away from other pressing questions of a more intimate nature: what is an orgasm and how does one achieve one (especially when you’re a woman); how can one arouse one’s partner and how to refuse a partner’s advances without insulting them; and, not forgetting, what to do in bed to at least have a bit of fun.
+From their clients, they were well aware of the need to dedicate their professional lives to answering basic anatomical questions (such as how intimate parts are built, when a woman can get pregnant and how to track her fertility).
+They also knew to never shy away from other pressing questions of a more intimate nature: what is an orgasm and how does one achieve one (especially when you’re a woman); how can one arouse one’s partner and how to refuse a partner’s advances without insulting them; and, of course, what to do in bed to at least have a bit of fun.

 Through their self-help books, they wanted to create a language that talked about sex without using medical terminology and vulgar expressions, which – as many Polish writers have emphasised – is actually extremely difficult in Polish.
 As Wisłocka wrote: ‘I’m sounding the alarm: let’s save the language of love and throw away the shameful silence.
 Let’s be human!’
 Unlike the Americans whose books were read in spite of their difficult, medical language, Polish sexologists tried to reach the masses – and reach they did.

 The last of the masters – around a decade younger than Wisłocka and Kozakiewicz – is Zbigniew Lew-Starowicz, a man still very active as an author and media personality.
-Recognised as an expert in all things sex, nobody knows precisely how many books and articles he has written, although he apparently voiced his desire for the Guinness record for the most, let’s say, ‘fertile’ author.
-His conservative views on controversial issues regarding sexuality are now criticised by modern sexologists, but there is no denying that for the last few decades he has worked tirelessly to educate younger specialists as well as the masses on how to solve their problems in bed and add more pleasure to their lives.
+Recognised as an expert in all things sex, nobody knows precisely how many books and articles he has written, although he apparently voiced his desire to make the Guinness World Records as the most, let’s say, ‘fertile’ author.
+His conservative views on controversial issues regarding sexuality are now criticised by modern sexologists, but there is no denying that for the last few decades, he has worked tirelessly to educate younger specialists as well as the masses on how to solve their problems in bed and add more pleasure to their lives.

 A legacy with stamina?